AidanDelaney/ThinkCompSci-Cplusplus/01_toolset_and_hello_world.md

 ### A Stylistic Note on Whitespace

+Programming style is vitally important.
+Our first program could also be written as follows:

 ```c++
 #include <iostream>
 int main(){std::cout<<"Hello, world"<<std::endl; return 0;}
 ```

+Both programs do the same thing.
+However, one is readable by a human and the other is very difficult to read.
+There are some common styles for writing a program and I suggest you be consistent in your application of a style.
+I tend to write C++ where I indent code using 4 spaces (no tabs).
+If you use spaces to indent your code, then do not mix in tab characters!

+I use newlines between statements, so the `std::cout` above and the `return` statement should appear on separate lines.

 ## `int` and Other Types